Corallochytrium: Habitat and ecology

-Little is known about Corallochytriums feeding and ecology, however its feeding regime has strong implications for the evolution of animals and fungi.
+Little is known about Corallochytrium's feeding and ecology, however its feeding regime has strong implications for the evolution of animals and fungi.
 Corallochytrium is a marine protist that inhabits coral reef lagoons in the Arabian Sea (Raghu-kumar, 1987).
 C. limacisporum is predatory and feeds on large eukaryotic prey (Hehenberger et al. 2017).
-Corallochytrium has the fungal signature α-aminoadipate reductase (α-AAR) which is involved in the α-aminoadipate (AAA) pathway that synthesises amino acids from inorganic nitrogen in fungi (Sumathi et al. 2006). α-AAR is an evolutionarily conserved enzyme in the fungi (Sumathi at al., 2006)..
-The presence of α-AAR in Corallochytrium suggests it is a sister clade to fungi.
+Corallochytrium has the fungal signature α-aminoadipate reductase (α-AAR) which is involved in the α-aminoadipate (AAA) pathway that synthesises amino acids from inorganic nitrogen in fungi (Sumathi et al. 2006). α-AAR is an evolutionarily conserved enzyme in the fungi (Sumathi at al., 2006).
+The presence of α-AAR in Corallochytrium suggests it is a sister clade to fungi (OUTDATED: better analyses from 2015–2020 instead place it within Holozoa).
 Like fungi, Corallochytrium has also been found to be saprotrophic (Cavalier-Smith & Allsopp, 1996).
-Coralochytrium also possess the sterol C-14 reductase gene involved in animal and fungi sterol pathways (Sumathi at al., 2006).
+Corallochytrium also possess the sterol C-14 reductase gene involved in animal and fungi sterol pathways (Sumathi at al., 2006).